polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 docker-compose up -d
 ```

-**Notice** - This assumes you have configured a DNS A record pointing to your virtual machine with
+The above assumes you have configured a DNS A record pointing to your virtual machine with
 the URL of where you want your frontend to be found, and that you used this URL as you generated
 your frontend - In addition to that you _generated your app on your Magic VPS instance_.
 The last part
 is important since by default a generated Angular frontend will use the same API URL as the URL
 you are using to generate your frontend.
+At this point you should have your frontend up running on

-At this point you should have your frontend up running on the sub-domain you chose as you generated
+the sub-domain you chose as you generated your frontend.
+Now simply visit this URL in your browser,
-your frontend.
-Now simply visit this URL in your browser, and after some 5 minutes of negotiating a
+and after some 5 minutes of negotiating a new SSL certificate from LetsEncrypt your Angular app
-new SSL certificate from LetsEncrypt your Angular app should work.
+should work.

-**Notice** - To login to your generated Angular frontend, use the same username and password
+To login to your generated Angular frontend, use the same username and password
 combination that you used when configuring Magic itself.

 ## Securing your VPS